Food

 If you are using raw ground beef/turkey, brown it in the frying pan and drain it when done.
 Set aside.

 If you're using TVP reconstitute the TVP.
 Add 7/8 cup water and one TBL soy sauce to 1 C ground TVP, if using chunk TVP increase the water to 1 C, then set aside while it does it's thing.
 Set it aside.
+You'll add this much later in the process.
 Note: If using TVP, OMIT THE SALT mentioned with the spices, above.
 The soy sauce you use with the TVP will contain enough!

 Peel and dice up the onion, pepper and the garlic and set aside.